imaegg11/typehere/README.md

 A https://typehere.cc/ clone with more functionality

 Keybinds:

+> [!TIP]
+> New Keybinds Since Last Update
+> - Ctrl + Shift + K: Direct access to view different commands
+> - Ctrl + .: Open settings to manage settings with a UI instead

 - Ctrl + K: Open quick access
     - Type in > to view different commands
     - Up/Down arrows to select different notes